CIS-SoftwareDesign-S21/banksim-01-brace-harun/README.md

 # Race Condition
 ![UMLRaceCondition](RaceCondition.svg)
 When main runs 10 threads, Each account thread will execute Transfer method.
-Race Condition occur during withdraw where an account thread can't execute deposit method and other account thread sneak withdraw method before the first thread can execute deposit method.
+When a thread doing withdraw and deposit, other account threads sneak another transfer method that cause overwrite the balance.
+The order is undetermined and will change the total balance above or below the expected balance.